Best not to cheat! Start from beginning with Part I if you haven't yet.

 “C’mon baby, he burned it with me a long time ago.
 What he put us through …’

 She studied me for a while, those piercing eyes not missing a beat.
 Then she nodded, turned, and headed to the bedroom.

 I felt elated, exhausted. and inspired all at once.
 Was it really true he’d be out of our lives forever?

 The second call came, video this time.
 I hit VIEW and there was my youngest, Nikki, on the screen.
 Instead of the cool, confident young woman I’d grown accustomed to, she was panicked.
 Eyes darting around, like a caged animal with no way out.
 Because she had a bandana secured in her mouth with tape.
 She was seated in a dark office or conference room.
 Before I overcame my shock to speak, the camera tilted away from my baby, and his face filled the screen.

 “Jules, we really do need to talk.
 Why don’t you come down to the office?
 To our office?"

 Ben's Note - After being a homeowner, a landlord, and a single-family detached home tenant, I'm now a resident in a luxury apartment complex, just minutes away from the subway, and several miles south of Oakland.
 Since moving in several months ago, I've been surrounded by a host of stories.
-The Complex is the first result from several inspirations and installments will appear through August.
+The Complex is the first result from several inspirations.